Skip to main content

 Execution

-1. Click on [Add Item] and select HTML Editing.
+1. Click on [Add Field] and select HTML editor.

 2. Click on the [Edit] button displayed in the Detailed Settings to open the editor dialog.
 Image from Gyazo